top of page

 My Lounge, North Terminal

-Over in the North Terminal, My Lounge feels much the same as the South version — casual, slightly quirky, and quieter than the main No1 Lounge.
+Over in the North Terminal, My Lounge feels much the same as the South version, casual, slightly quirky, and quieter than the main No1 Lounge.
 But it doesn’t have the terrace.
 Food and drinks are similar.

-Aspire Lounge, North Terminal
+Aspire Lounge, South Terminal

 I have to say, this one didn’t impress me much.